 The threat against Metapontine stability, therefore, came at the hands of neighboring Greeks, not the indigenous communities.
 Regardless, the relationship with the natives required constant maintenance, and in order to maintain internal stability, the Greeks had to ensure the complacency of all peoples living within its orders.
 Thus, the systematic development of the chora was crucial to ensuring that it was still connected to the inner city.

 The occupation of the nonurban territory and the various ways in which the Achaeans used the land surrounding the asty of Metaponto is crucial in the understanding of the development of the chora and its relationship to the urban center.
 By examining the myriad improvements to the land outside the city, it is possible to determine the different patterns of development, separate from what is found on mainland Greece, and the priorities behind the arrangement of peri-urban territory.
-During this investigation, it is imperative that certain factors are taken into consideration: to what degree did the Achaean origins influence the pattern of development in the chora, and how significant was the relationship with the indigenous populations that inhabited the area before?
+During this investigation, it is imperative that certain factors are taken into consideration: to what degree did the Metapontine’s Achaean origins influence the pattern of development in the chora, and how significant was their relationship with the indigenous populations that inhabited the area beforehand?

 On the Greek mainland, the new institution of the polis became prevalent between the 8th and 7th century BCE, and with it came a new form of state governance, economy and foreign interaction.
 These new developments in mainland Greece influenced the great colonization effort that subsequently followed between the 7th and 6th centuries BCE.
-The entrepreneurial motives of the Greek settlers in Southern Italy are evident in the intensification and diversification of agriculture during the 6th century BCE, which roughly corresponds to the foundation date for the apoikia of Metapont. is interesting however, that the Metapontine settlers had begn delineating the asty nearly two centuries before Achaea, the homeland of the settlers, would experience the same intense territorial planning.
+The entrepreneurial motives of the Greek settlers in Southern Italy are evident in the intensification and diversification of agriculture during the 6th century BCE, which roughly corresponds to the foundation date for the apoikia of Metaponto.

+It is interesting however, that the Metapontine settlers had begun delineating the asty nearly two centuries before Achaea, the homeland of the settlers, would experience the same intense territorial planning.
 Initially, a pattern of small, single-family, farmhouses emerges, separated at regular intervals adjacent to natural resources such as springs, river valleys, or tributary stream systems.
 The proof of the permanency of these residences lies in the numerous necropoleis and tombs contiguous to the settlements.
 One of the most archaeologically significant aspects of the development of Metaponto is the topographic arrangement of the chora, as the apoikia exmployed a basic unit of measurement alongside linear features (walls, roads, canals, etc.) to define an orthogonal grid.
-The precocious physical expansion that Metapont underwent does not pattern itself after that of Achaea itself, so it must be the case that Metapont drew inspiration for urban development from elsewhere.
+The precocious physical expansion that Metaponto underwent does not pattern itself after that of Achaea itself, so it must be the case that Metaponto drew inspiration for urban development from elsewhere.
 It seems likely that the interplay between Greek tradition and indigenous influence are responsible for defining the new Greek apoikia that emerges in the 6th century BCE.
 Both Dieter Mertens and Carter affirm that the relationships of Greek colonists with their motherland and indigenous counterparts allowed for an original culture to evolve.